mafreud/proximity/README.md

 ## Widgets that you can touch and feel

+- url_launcher ✨
+- flutter_progress_hud ✨
+- showModalBottomSheet ✨
+- AutocompleteCore ✨
-- AnimatedContainer ✨
+- AnimatedContainer
-- AnimatedAlign ✨
+- AnimatedAlign
 - AnimatedPositioned
 - ReorderableListView
 - Slider